Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

         * Price of items
     * Default address - with a button to select a different address
     * Delivery slot - with a button to select a time slot and on selection the chosen details are populated under the button
     * Discount code - with an input box and button.
-Depending on the code entered or the number of codes enetered, different information is displayed under the input box
+Depending on the code entered or the number of codes entered, different information is displayed under the input box
     * Complete order button

 * Change Address Popup